xiching/staging/transformer/README.md

    * `--params`: Parameter set to use when creating and training the model.
 Options are `base` and `big` (default).
    * Use the `--help` or `-h` flag to get a full list of possible arguments.

+   #### Training Schedule

+   By default, the model will train for 10 epochs, and evaluate after every epoch.
+The training schedule may be defined through the flags:
+   * Training with epochs (default):
+     * `--train_epochs`: The total number of complete passes to make through the dataset
+     * `--epochs_between_eval`: The number of epochs to train between evaluations.
+   * Training with steps:
+     * `--train_steps`: sets the total number of training steps to run.
+     * `--steps_between_eval`: Number of training steps to run between evaluations.

+   Only one of `train_epochs` or `train_steps` may be set.
+Since the default option is to evaluate the model after training for an epoch, it may take 4 or more hours between model evaluations.
+To get more frequent evaluations, use the flags `--train_steps=250000 --steps_between_eval=1000`.

+   Note: At the beginning of each training session, the training dataset is reloaded and shuffled.
+Stopping the training before completing an epoch may result in worse model quality, due to the chance that some examples may be seen more than others.
+Therefore, it is recommended to use epochs when the model quality is important.

+   #### Compute official BLEU score during model evaluation

+   (TODO)

+   #### Tensorboard
-   Training and evaluation metrics (loss, accuracy, approximate BLEU score, etc.) are saved using `tf.summary`, and can be displayed in the browser using Tensorboard.
+   Training and evaluation metrics (loss, accuracy, approximate BLEU score, etc.) are logged, and can be displayed in the browser using Tensorboard.
    ```
-   tensorboard --logdir=/path/to/model
+   tensorboard --logdir=$MODEL_DIR
    ```
    The values are displayed at [localhost:6006].

-3. **Translate using the model**
+3. ### Translate using the model
    (TODO)

-4. **Compute official BLEU score**
+4. ### Compute official BLEU score
-   (TODO)

-## Benchmarks
    (TODO)

 ## Implementation overview